 During Prohibition the synagogue provided Kosher wine for sacramental purposes for all members and the wider Jewish Community.

-At about 1930 Rabbi Chaim Bear Garfinkle took over his father as Rabbi of the Congregation.
+At about 1930 Rabbi Chaim Bear and Bella Garfinkle took over his father as Rabbi of the Congregation.

 Chabad has continued to operate in Oakland and in it’s various synagogues and Talmud Torahs through 2000.